FAIRmedia-AT/FM-V2T/README.md

 The [VideoDownloader.py](video_clips_metadata/VideoDownloader.py) script is included to facilitate the download of the original videos, utilizing the video URL information of the `Mediathek_WVR_Videos.xlsx` file.

 #### 2. Generate the Clips:
 After downloading the original videos, split them into short video clips using the `video_clips_cuts_info.csv` as a reference for shot boundaries and filenames.
+For example, [FFmpeg](https://www.ffmpeg.org/) can be used for this purpose.
 Make sure to stick to the file naming convention described above.

 NOTE: Only a selected subset of clips was annotated.
 Clips with faulty shot boundaries or poor quality were excluded from the annotations.